krixik-ai/krixik-docs/CONTRIBUTING.md

 If you want a notebook included in documentation / testing it **must** be

 - placed in a (subdirectory of) the `docs` directory
-- referenced in `mkdocs.yml` at the base of this repository
+- reference your page in `mkdocs.yml` at the base of this repository

-**Do not leave any notebook in docs that you do not want run during tests.**

 Note that a valid reference listing in `mkdocks.yml` does not include `docs`, and starts with any subdirectory/path *after* `docs`.
 For example, if a page called `my_new_demo.md` is located in `docs/demos/mydemos/my_new_demo.md` then its reference in `mkdocs.yml` should look like